 In some traveling situations, a baby carrier may be the best way to go, especially while flying.
 I’ve made the mistake of intending to hold a sleeping baby on a flight, only to find out that the slightest movement in my very tired arms stirred her awake.
 Sometimes a baby carrier is a nice break from the stroller and can be a great way for a tired baby to get a good nap.

-When selecting a travel crib, comfort for baby to sleep is obviously key, but there are a few other features we have come to appreciate over the years of travel.
+When selecting a travel crib or bassinet, comfort for baby to sleep is obviously key, but there are a few other features we have come to appreciate over the years of travel.
 Keep an eye out for a lightweight option (15 pounds or less) as well as ease of assembly.
 Also, we love a crib that can double as a play yard for baby during the day.

 7. Training Potty